DavidVentura/hub75-esp/README.md

 ## Speed

-Each 'frame' can be rendered by bit-banging the protocol in ~400us; but that has to be multiplied with the bit depth (5) and the brightness PWM factor (2) which makes each full frame take ~4ms.
+Each 'frame' can be rendered by bit-banging the protocol in ~400us; but that has to be multiplied with the bit depth (5 => 2^5 => 32) and the brightness PWM factor (currently disabled) which makes each full frame take ~13ms.

 It's likely that with a more clever pin arrangement this can go down; but it's probably better to do this with the I2S peripheral at that point.